The Pathology of lying

 People who lie constantly are often called pathological liars.
 Pathological means abnormal or grossly atypical.

 A deliberate liar knows he is lying.
 A pathological liar MAY or MAY not

 The way they are distinguished from “normal” liars is that they lie all the time–as if it was the normal way of communicating–and without any reason to.
 It’s as if they just cannot tell the truth–as if they are driven by some strong inner force to keep on making up stories in order to fool other people or create their own version of reality that they can deal with.

 Another thing that seperates pathological liars from people who are lying for a reason is that pathological liars BELIEVE their own lies.
 It’s as if they feel they can change reality with their thoughts.
 As if by making up lies, they actually do change the real events and people they are lying about

 Medical science has indeed discovered a neurological basis for pathological lying.
 Studies have found decreased activity in the thalamus –particularly the right hemithalamus of pathological liars, whereas another study has found an increased activity of the anterior cingulated, dorsolateral prefrontal cortex,and thalamic nuclei in 20 non pathological volunteers.

-I guess that means that a pathological liars brain activity defers from the non pathological liars when they are going about their business of telling lies.
+I guess that means that a pathlogical liars brain activity defers from the non pathlogical liars when they are going about their business of telling lies.

-But research is still in its early days and much more needs to be done before a definite link is achieved .For eg researchers are wondering if we can induce pathological lying in ourselves by increasing the levels of serotonin supply in our brains? & will this lead to overall increase in aggressive behavior patters?
+But research is still in its early days and much more needs to be done before a definite link is achieved .For eg researchers are wondering if we can induce pathogical lying in ourselves by increasing the levels of serotonin supply in our brains? & will this lead to overall increase in aggressive behaviour patters?

 Pathological lying usually has its onset during early adolescence